 Stroke: First aid

-A stroke occurs when there's bleeding into your brain or when normal blood flow to your brain is blocked.
-Within minutes of being deprived of essential nutrients, brain cells start dying — a process that may continue over the next several hours.
+A stroke occurs when there's bleeding into your brain or when blood flow to your brain is blocked.
+Within minutes of being deprived of essential nutrients, brain cells start dying.

 Seek immediate medical assistance.
 A stroke is a true emergency.
 The sooner treatment is given, the more likely it is that damage can be minimized.
 Every moment counts.

 - Face.
-Does the face droop on one side while trying to smile?
+Does the face droop on one side when the person tries to smile?

 - Arms.
-Is one arm lower when trying to raise both arms?
+Is one arm lower when the person tries to raise both arms?

 - Speech.
-Can a simple sentence be repeated?
-Is speech slurred or strange?
+Can the person repeat a simple sentence?
+Is speech slurred or hard to understand?

 - Time.
 During a stroke every minute counts.
 If you observe any of these signs, call 911 or your local emergency number immediately.

-Other signs and symptoms of a stroke include:
+Other signs and symptoms of a stroke, which come on suddenly, include:

 - Weakness or numbness on one side of the body, including either leg